velvia/links/data_eng.md

 * [BtrBlocks](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf) - a novel columnar format, a Parquet competitor, which uses some new encoding techniques including frequency and "FSST" and a novel floating point encoding - to achieve much better scan throughput than Parquet without using standard compression like ZSTD
 * [VelocyPack](https://github.com/arangodb/velocypack#readme) - compact and fast JSON storage and serialization, used in [ArangoDB](https://www.arangodb.com)
 * [Amazon Ion](https://amzn.github.io/ion-docs/guides/why.html#read-optimized-binary-format) - really interesting MsgPack/CBOR like serialization format from Amazon.
-Binary format supposed to be very compact even uncompressed, half the size of JSON, and is designed to be read-optimized with provisions for rapidly skipping to the field one wants
+Binary format supposed to be very compact even uncompressed, half the size of JSON, and is designed to be read-optimized with provisions for rapidly skipping to the field one wants.
+Also has "symbol table" support.
+* [Zion - Columnar Compression Without Columns](https://sneller.ai/blog/zion-format/) - Sneller's format for JSON like data: hash JSON fields into 16 ion "buckets" and separately zstd-compress them.
+Pretty brilliant.
 * [JSON Tiles](https://db.in.tum.de//~durner/papers/json-tiles-sigmod21.pdf) - storage format for fast analytics on semi-structured data.
 Columnar optimization techniques.

 * [Context-Tree Weighting](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.109.1872&rep=rep1&type=pdf) - a technique for data compression and graph/tree representation.
 Warning, paper is very dense.